pydantic/pydantic/docs/contributing.md

 # 3. Install pydantic, dependencies, test dependencies and doc dependencies
 make install
+# Should you plan to make changes to the documentation
+make install-docs

 # 4. Checkout a new branch and make your changes
 git checkout -b my-new-feature-branch